X

 Pro Tips

-• For High School Students: Take courses relevant to your intended trade.
-For example, aspiring lab technicians should complete at least one year of algebra.
+• For High School Students: Take classes relevant to your intended trade.
+For example, future lab technicians should take at least one year of algebra.

-• For Adults: Your work experience might count toward admission requirements.
-Discuss your relevant experience with an admissions counselor to potentially gain credit.
+• For Adults: Your work experience may count toward admission requirements.
+Discuss your relevant experience with an admissions counselor to see if you can get credit.

 Age Requirements

 The minimum age to apply to a trade school varies by state and program.
-However, in most cases, you must be at least 16 years old.
-Some programs or schools have higher age requirements, particularly for:
+Most schools require you to be at least 16 years old, though some programs have higher age requirements:

 Tip

-Always check your program’s specific age requirements to avoid surprises during the application process.
+Always double-check your program’s age requirements to avoid surprises.

 Testing Requirements

-Most trade schools require applicants to take a placement exam as part of the admission process.
-However, standardized test scores from exams like the SAT, ACT, or ASSET may be accepted in lieu of the school’s test.
+Most trade schools require a placement exam as part of admission.
+However, some may accept standardized test scores from exams like the SAT, ACT, or ASSET instead.

-For associate degree programs, higher standardized test scores are often necessary compared to certificate or diploma programs.
+For associate degree programs, higher standardized test scores are often needed compared to certificate or diploma programs.

 State Residency Requirements

-To qualify for in-state tuition rates, you generally need to:
+To qualify for in-state tuition, you usually need to:

 1. Establish residency in the state where the school is located.

-2. Reside in that state for at least 12 consecutive months before your term starts.
+2. Live there for at least 12 consecutive months before your term starts.

-If you’re considering an out-of-state school, be sure to research the tuition rates and residency policies ahead of time.
+If you’re considering out-of-state schools, research tuition rates and residency policies in advance.

 Helpful Documents to Have